 Tip: Hyatt Regency Club Lounge is an exclusive luxurious add-on to your stay.
 The club lounge is open throughout the day offering a comfortable indoor/outdoor space to enjoy breakfast, evening hors d’oeuvres, desserts, and honour bar.
-There’s even an outdoor fire pit to curl up next to on cool evenings.
-Much needed pampering during your perfect city escape.
-Not all services are available at this time due to COVID-19.
-Please check directly with the Hyatt Regency Seattle.
+There’s even an outdoor fire pit to curl up next to on cool evenings perfect for added pampering during your perfect city escape.

 Wendy Nordvik-Carr was a guest of Visit Seattle, which did not review or approve this story.

 Spend less and experience more.
 Seattle CityPASS saves 49% on Seattle’s top 5 attractions packaged together at significant savings.